 If you think you have what it takes to exemplify our motto, “Taking Pride in Professionalism”, consider a career with the Metro Special Police Department.

-There are three levels of Reserve Special Police Officers in the MSPD Reserve Corps to include the Reserve Officer Level I (entry level), Reserve Officer Grade II (entry-level), Reserve Officer Grade III (mid-level), Reserve Officer Grade IV (junior-level), and Reserve Officer Level III (advanced level).
-All recruits go through an intensive training class and begin their service as an entry Level I Reserve Officer and remain at this level until they have successful completed an officer field training course (FTC), become commissioned as a SPO, and become certified as competent by their chain-of-command.
+There are five levels of Reserve Special Police Officers in the MSPD Reserve Corps to include the Reserve Officer Grade I (cadet-level), Reserve Officer Grade II (entry-level), Reserve Officer Grade III (mid-level), Reserve Officer Grade IV (junior-level), and Reserve Officer Grade V (senior-level).
+All recruits go through an intensive training academy and begin their service as an entry Level I Reserve Officer.
+They will remain at this level until they have successfully completed all academy training and are certified by the District of Columbia as a Special Police Officer (SPO).

-Once certified as a SPO, a Level I Reserve Officer then becomes a Level II Reserve Officer after one year of volunteering, passing a written examination, and a positive recommendation by their chain-of-command.
+Once certified as a SPO, a Level I Reserve Officer then advances to a Level II Reserve Officer.
 A Level I or II Reserve Officer cannot work alone or drive a department vehicle.
-They must work with or in close proximity to a full-time non-reserve MSPD SPO.
-After three years of service or more and upon successful completion of additional training, Level II Reserve Officers become Level III Reserve Officers.
-Level III Reserve Officers can work alone and drive a department vehicle.
+They must work with or in close proximity to a full-time non-reserve MSPD officer.
+After two years of volunteer service, the reserve officer advances to a Level III Reserve Officer.
+The Level III Reserve Officer can work alone and drive a department vehicle.
 After five years of volunteer service, the reserve officer advances to a Level IV Reserve Officer.
 After seven years of volunteer service, the reserve officer advances to a Level V Reserve Officer.

 © 2017-2022 Metro Special Police Department - All Rights Reserved.